project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 .. note::

-    The recording shows a 'glitch' at time=32 which is caused by propogation delays in our circuit rather than a bug in our simulator.
-On the contrary: our simulator has accurately modelled an unintended feature of our circuit!
+    The recording shows a 'glitch' at time=32 which is caused by propagation delays in our circuit rather than a bug in our simulator.
+In fact, our simulator has accurately modelled an unintended feature of our circuit!

 And there we have it: a real digital circuit simulation running on SpiNNaker!